The CEO Morning Routine That Carried Me Through My Hardest Year

 Under each column, I add a card for something in that area that I am really grateful for.

-When I was going through my darkest days in 2014, I found it helpful to ground myself in the knowledge that the loss I was feeling around my child, for example, impacted a part of my life.
+When I was going through my darkest days in 2014, I found it helpful to ground myself in the knowledge that the loss I was feeling around my child, impacted a part of my life.

 The Papa part of my life was in tatters.